 Chilton has had two recent reviews; one of the whole School and an Early Childhood review for the Preschool.
-Please follow the links to the Chilton ERO Report and the Chilton Preschool ERO Report from May 2013.
+Please follow the links to the Chilton ERO Report and the Chilton Preschool ERO Report from August 2017 and May 2013 consecutively.

 The ERO review team follows a set of standard procedures to conduct reviews.
 The purpose of each review is to:

 - improve quality of education for children in early childhood centres; and

 - provide information to parents, communities and the Government.

 Reviews are intended to focus on outcomes for children and build on each centre’s self review.

 ERO’s framework for reviewing and reporting is based on four review strands: